Chief of Police: David M. Livingstone

 Although there is no obligation, the CERT curriculum was originally designed to enlist community members as a volunteer resource to assist the City during a major emergency or disaster.
 However, most people enroll in this academy simply to learn how to become better prepared and to help their family, not to become a first responder.

-If you're interested in being available to the City's Office of Emergency Services for activation during a disaster, participation on our Volunteer Disaster Service Worker Team may be what you're looking for.
+If you're interested in volunteering as a disaster responder, the City's Office of Emergency Services Volunteer Disaster Service Worker Team may be what you're looking for.

-If you're interested in learning about future training opportunities to keep your CERT skills fresh or participation in other Emergency Management exercises, drills, or annual community preparedness events, visit the CERT Refresher Training page to provide us with or to update your contact information.
+If you're interested in learning about future training opportunities to keep your CERT skills fresh or participation in other Emergency Management exercises, drills, or annual community preparedness events, visit the CERT Refresher Training page to provide us with your contact information.